 return response.content[0].text

-Terminal Output — First Call vs. Second Call
+Terminal Output: First Call Versus Second Call

-# First call (cache miss — building cache)
+# First call (cache miss, building cache)

 $ python3 qa.py --doc contract.txt --q "What is the contract term?"